Pyrausta signatalis

 Pyrausta signatalis, the raspberry pyrausta moth, is a moth in the family Crambidae.
 It was described by Francis Walker in 1866.

 Range

 It is found in North America, where it has been recorded from British Columbia to Ontario, south to North Carolina, South Carolina, Texas and Arizona.
 The habitat consists of aspen parkland and grasslands.

 Behavior

-The larvae feed on Monarda species, including Monarda fistulosa.
+The larvae feed on Monarda species, including Monarda fistulosa, consuming mainly reproductive parts (flowers and seeds).